erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    change).

  * Second approach (`R-MASTER`) is that the mobility history is **stored on the receiving institution's servers**.
-You might say that in this case the mobility history describes an "incoming mobility" (as opposed to "outgoing" one).
+You might say that in this case, the mobility history describes an "incoming mobility" (as opposed to "outgoing" one).

-   Coordinators from the sending institution are allowed to sign into the receiving institution's system and then they can create and update the mobility data.
+   Coordinators from the sending institution are allowed to log in to the receiving institution's system, and then they can create and update the mobility data.
 Receiving institution is the "master" of the data, and it is the sending institution that has to "ask" to make a change.